neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 ### Misc.
 Accessories <a id="misc-accessories"></a>
 - Bells: [this $6 Amazon bell][amzn bell] has worked well for me 3x.
 I also got [a Spurcycle][spurcycle-bell] ($49) after hearing that it is the best, but I think I prefer the Amazon one 🤷🏼‍♂️.
 - Mirrors: [this handlebar-mounted rear-view mirror][amzn mirror] has served me well.
 I couldn't get [this one][amzn mirror 2] tight enough using its rubber spacers.
+- Hand Pump: [this one][amzn pump] is super compact + light and contains a hose w/ presta and schrader nozzles
 - Kickstand: [this two-legged style of kickstand][amzn kickstand] is sturdier and easier to deal with

 ### Gloves <a id="gloves"></a>